-At first Holst and her business partner, Wayne Cabral, considered opening the mansion as a bedand-breakfast, but strict fire codes enacted after the Station fire required too many physical modifications.
+AT FIRST, HOLST and her business partner, Wayne Cabral, considered opening the mansion as a bed-and-breakfast.
+But strict fire codes enacted after the Station fire required too many physical modifications.

 "The changes would have been devastating to the historical and architectural significance of the house," according to Holst.

 She and Cabral changed course and concentrated their energies on getting federal nonprofit status for the stately old house so it can operate as a museum.
-They succeeded last month - their entity is called the Clouds Hill Victorian House Museum - and hope that it will allow them to garner more contributions, apply for grants and expand the hours that the house can be open to the public.
+They succeeded in November - their entity is called the Clouds Hill Victorian House Museum - and hope that it will allow them to garner more contributions, apply for grants and expand the hours that the house can be open to the public.

-Currently Clouds Hill is open by appointment only, except for a Christmas-themed weekend that was held earlier this month and a springtime participation in the state's Tour Rhode Island program.
+Currently Clouds Hill is open by appointment only, except for a Christmasthemed weekend held last month and a springtime participation in the state's Tour Rhode Island program.